German lobbying delays EU car emissions deal

 There was no immediate comment on the delay from Germany, which has defended its lobbying, saying its car industry is a major source of jobs.

-Campaigners have voiced outrage at the tactics, saying it was bad news for consumers, who risk missing out on the savings linked to lower-emission, more fuel efficient cars, as well as being bad for climate policy.
+Campaigners have voiced outrage at the delay, saying it was bad news for consumers, who risk missing out on the savings linked to lower-emission, more fuel efficient cars, as well as for climate policy.

 Monique Goyens, director general of the European Consumer Organisation (BEUC) said it was "a clear case of the concerns of a handful of companies taking precedence over consumers' interests".